craigchamplin/Distortion-Sequence-Matching/README.md

 # Contents

-Code is Python in the form of Jupyter notebooks
+Code is Python in the form of Jupyter notebooks.
+GitHub has a python notebook viewer builtin.
+Click on the files to see the rendered form, complete with graphs.

 * `Inductive Algorithm.ipynb` - Inductive algorithm